kareth-leon/MFA_Seg/README.md

-# MFA_Seg: Multifractal analysis based Image Segmentation Method
+# Multifractal Image Segmentation
-Multifractal based segmentation
+Matlab implementation for the MFA-Seg: a multifractal based image segmentation method.